Learn about the procedural guide for selling and leasing off-plan real estate projects after its approval

 Management of Escrow Accounts and Buyer Protection

-<The guide addresses a number of sensitive financial situations, such as the mechanism for transferring escrow account assets to the project account of the substitute developer, or disbursement from the escrow account to repair defects in projects.
+The guide addresses a number of sensitive financial situations, such as the mechanism for transferring escrow account assets to the project account of the substitute developer, or disbursing from the escrow account to repair defects in projects.
 It also includes procedures for notifying the developer of defects and requesting the transfer of amounts within sub-accounts without prejudice to the rights of debtors.

 Strict measures to deal with violations and defaults